 Convection microwaves do this as well, but also have another function that lets you use your microwave in a similar way to a small oven.
 In a microwave convection oven combo, an extra heating element and fan circulate hot air around the cavity, letting you bake and roast foods like a green bean casserole or a whole chicken right in the microwave.
 Learn more about convection microwave cooking.

 Cooking tip: Lean on your microwave to reheat, boil, melt, steam and more.
-Some microwave models even offer Steam Cooking, letting you make foods like rice, vegetables and fish.2 Microwaves with Sensor Cooking track progress and automatically adjust cook times so you don’t have to.
+Some microwave models even offer Steam Cooking, letting you make foods like microwave eggs, rice, steamed vegetables, green beans and fish.2 Learn how to use your microwave properly for steaming.
+Microwaves with Sensor Cooking track progress and automatically adjust cook times so you don’t have to.
 And to get the most out of your kitchen, learn how to properly defrost everything from proteins to produce in your microwave.

 Whirlpool brand microwaves are certified and meet safety performance standards.
 When used in accordance to Whirlpool’s owners manual that includes important safety, operating, care and cleaning instructions, microwave ovens are safe for use.

 However, it is important to choose microwave-safe containers when cooking food, as there are safety issues with some materials.
-Learn what materials you can and can’t microwave.
+Learn what materials you can and can’t microwave and how to determine if glass is microwave safe.
 Cleaning up food splatters and greasy smudges on your microwave is another simple step that can help maintain it and keep your kitchen looking its best.
 Explore step-by-step instructions on how to clean your microwave inside and out and even learn how to clean a microwave filter.